 In contrast, smart contract development is just getting started.
-Ethereum and Solidity were released only a few years ago in 2015.
+Ethereum and Solidity launched in 2015, just a few years ago.
 There’s no definitive stack of tools - like LAMP or MEAN in web development - to build decentralized apps.
 There are no developer handbooks like Design Patterns or Clean Code for smart contracts.
 Information is scattered all over the place.

 The crypto space is mostly uncharted territory.
 To address this, I’m writing the missing guide I wish existed.
 It summarizes the lessons I’ve learned from writing smart contracts, building decentralized applications, and studying open source projects in the Ethereum ecosystem.
 My hope is it will be useful to developers new to crypto.

 💡 This handbook is a living document.
 If you have any feedback or suggestions, feel free to comment or email me directly.
 Thanks!

 This handbook is for:

 - Developers who are just starting out with smart contracts, and

 - Experienced Solidity developers who wish to bring their work to the next level.

 This is NOT meant to be an introduction to the Solidity language.